 MGMA Survey Cost

-Depending on the type of access your purchase, the cost of the Medical Group Management Association (MGMA) Physician Compensation and Production Survey varies.
+Depending on the type of access you purchase, the cost of the Medical Group Management Association (MGMA) Physician Compensation and Production Survey varies.
 The full survey report is available to MGMA members as part of their membership benefits.
 Non-members may purchase report access for a fee.
 The average cost of the physician compensation models 2022 report for non-members is approximately $600.

 Non-members can purchase access to selected data points from the survey via the MGMA’s website and the full report.
 The price for this type of access varies based on the specific data points you’re interested in and the length of your subscription.
 You can contact the MGMA directly for pricing and availability information on data points.

-The MGMA Physician Compensation and Production Survey are only one of many sources of information on physician compensation.
+The MGMA Physician Compensation and Production Survey is only one of many sources of information on physician compensation.
 Some other organizations and resources publish data on physician compensation with varying costs.
 Comparing the cost and coverage of various sources may be worthwhile to determine which meets your needs and budget the best.

-What are Other Sources of Physician Compensation Statistics?
+What Are Other Sources of Physician Compensation Statistics?